sipox11/pure-css-moustache/README.md

 # pure-css-moustache
-Pure css drawing and animation of a moustache within a single div element - demo
+Pure css drawing and animation of a moustache within a single div element - demo by Wenting Zhang @ dotCSS2016 event.